Best AI Robo-Advisor Alternatives for a 401(k) Rollover in 2026

 Short answer

 When you roll a 401(k) into an IRA, the real choice is how you want it managed.
 Hands-off robo-advisors (Betterment, Wealthfront, SoFi, Fidelity Go) open the IRA, take the transfer, and run a diversified portfolio for you, usually for a small management fee.
+M1 Finance is the in-between: it takes the rollover and automates rebalancing while you pick the holdings.
 AI assistants and self-directed setups keep you in control: Walnut is an AI investing assistant that connects the rollover IRA you open at a broker (read-only by default) and lets you ask about real holdings through Claude or ChatGPT.
 There is no single best one; match it to how hands-on you want to be, and weigh fees over a long horizon.
 Walnut is not an investment adviser.

 Rolling an old 401(k) into an IRA is the easy part.
 The harder question is what to do with the balance once it lands, often as a lump sum of cash.
 You can hand it to a robo-advisor that invests and rebalances it on autopilot, you can keep it self-directed and make the calls yourself, or you can sit somewhere in between with an AI assistant that helps you understand and shape it without taking over.
-This guide covers six options (Betterment, Wealthfront, SoFi, Fidelity Go, Empower, and Walnut), describes each on the same fields, leads with the hands-off robos because they fit the most common rollover, and is honest about where each one, including Walnut, is the wrong fit.
+This guide covers seven options (Betterment, Wealthfront, SoFi, Fidelity Go, M1 Finance, Empower, and Walnut), describes each on the same fields, leads with the hands-off robos because they fit the most common rollover, and is honest about where each one, including Walnut, is the wrong fit.
+The wider field of AI tools (PortfolioPilot, Magnifi, Composer, Origin, and others) is covered in the parent AI robo-advisor alternatives roundup; here the focus is the handful that actually take a rollover.
+If you are still deciding on the account wrapper itself, two sibling guides cover a Roth IRA and retirement more broadly.

 The three ways to manage a rollover